Bedroom (film): Synopsis

 Joy, Ananda, and Deb are three friends.
 Ananda, an I.T. engineer who hails from a middle-class family, is married off to a rich Bengali girl, Priyanka.
 Priyanka's friend, Ritika maintains a live-in relationship with Joy.
 On the other hand, Deb is a somewhat successful actor who despises love, relationship, and the idea of marriage, rather wills to fooling around with whoever catches his eyes.

 Ananda, despite his determination and honesty, struggles to sustain his work-life balance, thus putting off Priyanka.
 Joy conducts an acting workshop but cannot land himself in a proper role, leaving Ritika the only source of income of the household.
 Ritika, a fashion photographer, herself remains devastated not only due to Joy's constant frustration and insecurities but also to her family's pressure to get married as soon as possible.

 Joy is met with Tanisha, a prostitute who attends Joy's acting classes.
-Through conversations, and constant meetings after classes, they get comfortable with each other, particularly Tanisha as Joy starts to be more open in her presence.
+Through conversations, and constant meetings after classes, they develop a rapport, particularly Tanisha as Joy starts to be more open in her presence.
 Gradually Tanisha expresses her desire to be saved by a man who would accept her past and make her his one and only, by buying her a red shoe from a specific shoe store that she has eyes upon since her arrival in the city.

-Ritika also starts a casual fling with a younger university student, who is seemed to have fallen for her.
+Ritika also starts a casual fling with a younger university student, who seems to have fallen for her.
 Meanwhile, Ananda is fired by his company, as he refuses to do a nasty favor in exchange for his promotion.
 Fearing that his wife might leave him, Ananda continues to leave early as regular in the morning, only to roam around the city till dark.
 This is eventually discovered by Priyanka and Ritika but they keep that a secret from him.

-A reporter named Ipshita Chowdhury starts to take an interview with Deb for her Newspaper article.
-During the interview, the two find out that they have a lot in common in their life as both don't believe in love, relationship, and marriage, due to having similar heartbreaks and trust issues induced by their former lovers.
+A reporter, Ipshita Chowdhury, interviews Deb for her Newspaper article.
+During the interview, they discover they have much in common in their lives as neither believes in love, relationships, and marriage, due to having similar heartbreaks and trust issues induced by their former lovers.
 Eventually, they engage physically.
-But due to their own fear of being rejected by the other, they call it a night and gradually depart from each other's lives, causing distress and regret within themselves.
+But due to their own fear of being rejected by the other, they call it a night and gradually separate, causing distress and regret within themselves.